cycloidio/docker-cycloid-toolkit/README.md

 ## vault-approle-login

-This script use env vars configuration to run ansible playbook with ssh proxy on a bastion.
+This script use env vars configuration to get a vault token using approle auth.
+The token is inserted in a tf variable file.

 Example of pipeline configuration :